McCLIM/McCLIM/Backends/beagle/README.txt

 5. Evaluate '(asdf:oos 'asdf:load-op :mcclim)' [See note #3]

-The McCLIM Listener should now be able to be started from the OpenMCL Listener by evaluating '(clim-listener:run-listener)'.
+The McCLIM Listener should now be able to be started from the OpenMCL Listener by evaluating '(clim-listener:run-listener)' after loading it with '(asdf:oos 'asdf:load-op :clim-listener)'.
 See the McCLIM installation notes for other things you might want to do.
-[See note #1]
+[See note
+#1].
+If you load the clim-examples system, you cause the CLX backend
+to be loaded too; after this you currently need to set a default backend with '(setf climi:*default-server-path* :beagle)' to avoid problems.

 Note #1: Some of the examples provided with McCLIM do not execute when using
          the Beagle back end, either because of unimplemented features in